gbgar/pandoc-sections.vim/README.md

 ##Set pandoc filetype association (Optional)

-If you wish to do so, add an autocommand to associate a filetype with pandoc in your vimrc or in $VIMFILES/ftdetect/pandoc.vim.
+If you wish, add an autocommand to associate a filetype with pandoc in your vimrc or in $VIMFILES/ftdetect/pandoc.vim.
 For example:

 		au BufNewFile,BufRead *.pdk set filetype=pandoc

-Then, you may Lazy-load with NeoBundle:

-        NeoBundle 'gbgar/pandoc-sections.vim', { 'autoload' : { 'filetypes' : 'pandoc' }}

 #Mappings